Our Approach to Grantmaking

 Centering Communities and Their Solutions

-Our funding prioritizes the leaders and community organizations working to address inequities and accelerate racial, social and economic justice in the Inland Northwest.
+This initiative prioritizes the leaders and community organizations working to address inequities and accelerate racial, social and economic justice in the Inland Northwest.
 Each of these communities has its own abundant heritage, history and culture, and are the most impacted by historical injustices, persistent inequities and economic disparities exacerbated by lack of access to resources and opportunities.

 Our Prioritized Communities Include